 Our finding in 2003 that LKB1 was the upstream kinase that phosphorylates Thr172 introduced a link between AMPK and cancer.
 We are currently investigating the role of AMPK in cancer, and whether AMPK activation can explain the apparent protective effects of metformin in development of the disease.

 Recently, we discovered that salicylate, a natural product that is the major breakdown product of aspirin, activates AMPK by direct binding to the carbohydrate-binding module on the beta subunit.
 It is becoming clear that AMPK modulates metabolism in cells of the immune system, and we are interested in the possibility that AMPK may mediate some of the anti-inflammatory effects of aspirin and other salicylate-based drugs.

-- Gowans, G. J., Hawley, S. A., Ross, F. A. and Hardie, D. G. (2013) AMP Is a true physiological regulator of AMP-activated protein kinase by both allosteric activation and enhancing net phosphorylation.
-Cell Metab.
+Gowans, G. J., Hawley, S. A., Ross, F. A. and Hardie, D. G. (2013) AMP is a true physiological regulator of AMP-activated protein kinase by both allosteric activation and enhancing net phosphorylation.
+Cell metabolism.
 18, 556-566

 Hardie, D. G. and Alessi, D. R. (2013) LKB1 and AMPK and the cancer-metabolism link - ten years after.
 BMC biology.
 11, 36